First of all, it's worth it to read the artist information and information about the promoters and venues. Stories always add to the interest factor.

 The exhibit starts with memorabilia from the Day-Glo days of Ken Kesey, The Merry Pranksters and the Acid Tests.
 Click for the condensed version of who these wack-a-doos are but if you can read hard to follow books with extraordinary speed, check out Tom Wolfe's The Electric Kool-Aid Acid Tests.

 The most interesting pieces are optical illusion pieces that at first glance may just look like gibberish or more simplistic than they really are.
 Especially those of artist Victor Moscoso whose use of color contrast to display text it mind-bogglingly fun.
 We had a game of it trying to read the entire poster.
 Lee Conkiln's optical illusions are pictures within pictures.
-It's worth it to stand around and stare at their pieces and see things others miss while merely glancing around.
+It's worth it to stand around and stare at their pieces and see things

 Also worth a visit is the Side-Trip where you can create your own poster or light show, listen to albums, chill on the couch or in a pillow-lined bathtub and leaf through a 1960s yearbook or LIFE magazine.